Bret Leraul

 Bret Leraul is a cultural critic who teaches courses on the history of ideas, critical theory, and culture in the Global South.
 Trained in Comparative Literature, Latin American and German Studies, his research focuses on contemporary Latin American cultural and social texts.

-His first book project, Late University Cultures: Aesthetic Education in Neoliberal Argentina and Chile examines the politics of cultural reproduction in the Southern Cone by analyzing the entanglement of literary and educational institutions since the 1980s.
+Dr. Leraul is the author of Study Without Ends: Aesthetic Education in Neoliberal Argentina and Chile (Northwestern University Press, forthcoming) which examines the politics of cultural reproduction in the Southern Cone by analyzing the entanglement of literary and educational institutions since the 1980s.
 The book traces the introduction of a neoliberal rationality into higher education that facilitated the rise of a theory canon and subsequent canonization of theoretical fictions.
-In writing the recent history of the university and its shifting theorization in the Southern Cone, Late University Cultures argues more broadly for reconceiving academic work as a form of unwaged, reproductive labor in order to identify the university as a site for radical social change.
-The book’s two arguments frame a reproductive labor theory of cultural production rooted in Latin America and with purchase on trends in contemporary world literature and higher education.
+In writing the recent history of the university and its theorization in the Southern Cone, Study Without Ends argues more broadly for reconceiving academic work as a form of reproductive labor in order to identify the university as a site for radical change.
+The book’s two arguments frame a reproductive labor theory of cultural production rooted in Latin America that has purchase on trends in contemporary world literature and higher education.

 Personal website